 Conversion ads are the ads you will use to generate sales and lead ads are the ads you will use to generate leads who can be turned into customers.
 These ads may command a larger portion of your budget than page like ads since they will more directly impact your sales.

 Content is technically free to create on Facebook, but it will cost you money if you wish to hire a marketing company or an employee to create posts for your business.
 That makes the content portion of your budget optional but highly recommended.

 Great content means nothing if nobody sees it.
-Unfortunately, thanks to Facebook’s current algorithm, only a very small percentage of your followers will actually see your posts.
+Unfortunately, thanks to Facebook’s current algorithm, only a very small percentage of your followers will actually see your posts with organic reach continuously declining over the years.
 In some cases, less than 2% of your followers can be reached organically.
 This is where boosting posts comes in.
 You can use a small amount of your budget to boost posts so more of your followers will see them.
 You can also boost posts to audiences beyond your followers.

 So now you know what your budget should consist of, but how much should you spend on each portion?
 There is no clear answer to that question since every business has different goals and different financial means.
 The best way to figure out if your budget is appropriate is to test it out for a month then determine your ROI.
 If it’s positive, you’re on the right track.
 If it’s negative, you may want to make some adjustments.

 Here is a quick example of a reasonable Facebook marketing budget for a small business owner: